Retreaver is designed around gathering and processing call data, and in Retreaver call data is presented as tags.

 Typically numbers are tagged directly for offline source tracking or A/B testing of campaigns in offline or dedicated channels.
 For example use one number tagged with

 newsletter:May for a May newsletter and another number tagged with

 newsletter:June for a June newsletter, allowing you to know which newsletter is driving more calls.

 Place your newly tagged campaign numbers on your desired advertisement medium, leads that call that number will then automatically be tagged using the source and tag list you specified.

 In contrast to using static numbers, Retreaver.js allows you to apply tags to numbers dynamically from your website.

-Retreaver.js allows calls to be tagged with data from URL parameters, form fields, and other information from the page itself like the detecting the visitor's browser and operating system or HTTP referrer.
+Retreaver.js allows calls to be tagged with data from URL parameters, form fields, and other information from the page itself such as the visitor's browser and operating system or HTTP referrer.

-Using Retreaver.js requires a Number Pool, and you'll have to add our code snippet to your site using Google Tag Manager or by manually editing the HTML.
+Using Retreaver.js requires a Number Pool, and you'll have to add our code snippet to your site by manually editing the HTML of your landing page.